cablelabs/dis-arbor-monitor/docs/arbor-install-guide.md

         validate the server (when configuring the client to access the SP API using https)

-    -   Optionally, a root certificate that allows for validation of SP webhook calls (when configuring SP with https-based webhooks)
+    -   Optionally, a root certificate chain that allows for validation of SP webhook calls (when configuring SP with https-based webhooks)

 -   A server to host the Monitor/Client with: